oracle/oci-grafana-logs/docs/grafanacloud.md

 1. Log in to the OCI console.
 2. From the OCI menu, select **Identity** > **Users**.
-3. Click on the user you want to use with OCI Metrics Grafana Data Source.
+3. Click on the user you want to use with OCI Logging Grafana Data Source.
 4. The user OCID is listed in the **User Details** section.

 ![OCI User](images/oci_user.png)

 For details and reference, see: [Where to Get the Tenancy's OCID and User's OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five).
-Make note of the user OCID as you'll need it later to configure your OCI Metrics Grafana Data Source.
+Please make note of the user OCID as you'll need it later to configure your OCI Logging Grafana Data Source.

 ### Getting the Private API Key and Fingerprint